structuralbioinformatics/ModCRE/README.md

 ----

   * Set configuration file parameters (i.e. ./scripts/config.ini).

-     Substitute PATH_OF_MODCRE for the address where modcre has been installed (i.e. /sbi/users/modcre) Executable binary programs of  DSSP, X3DNA, TMalign, ghostscript, BLAST+ (ncbi-blast-2.2.31+) and HMMER (3) will be installed or linked in folder "src" of modcre
+     Substitute PATH_OF_MODCRE for the address where modcre has been installed (i.e. /sbi/users/modcre).
+     Executable binary programs of  DSSP, X3DNA, TMalign, ghostscript, BLAST+ (ncbi-blast-2.2.31+) and HMMER (3) will be installed or linked in folder "src" of modcre.
-     Modify the addresses in the scripts if you wish to use other
+     Modify the addresses in the scripts if you wish to use other:

          program_path = os.path.join(src_path, config.get("Paths", "program_path"))